BigJayToDaIzo/dice_trio/DEVELOPMENT_CONTEXT.md

 **Project Name**: `dice_trio`
 **Goal**: Build a core dicing engine library for Gleam, with exotic roll types as separate future libraries

 **Philosophy**: Unix approach - do one thing and do it exceptionally well.
-Start minimal and solid - basic dice parsing and rolling before exotic mechanics
+Start minimal and solid - basic dice parsing and rolling before exotic mechanics.
+Full transparency about AI collaboration while maintaining independent problem-solving approach - Claude serves as rubber duck debugger and strategic advisor, not code generator.

 **Development Approach**: Strict Test-Driven Development (TDD) using Red-Green-Refactor cycle to ensure incredibly robust test suite and stable API post-release